sandeepdotcode/100-days-of-code/log.md

 **Thoughts:** Started being consistent for the last few days after slacking for months.
 This is my third time starting 100 days of code and this time I'm determined to stick with it.
 Third time's the charm!

 **Link to work:** [Tic Tac Toe App](https://github.com/sandeepdotcode/tic-tac-toe)

+### Day 1: February 12, 2023 Sunday

+**Today's Progress**: Worked on Tic Tac Toe project
+- Wrote function to deactivate the gameboard after a player wins

+**Thoughts:** Not much work done.

+**Link to work**: Same as provided on day 0.

+### Day 2: February 13, 2023 Monday

+**Today's Progress**: Made a mockup of the design of Tic Tac Toe projec ton figma & styled the page using css

+**Thoughts:** Spent much time on figma because I haven't used it in a while.
+Also had to revise CSS grid because I found centering element inside grid area difficult.

+**Link to work:** Same link provided on day 0.